Enabling Relational Database Analytical Processing in Bulk-Bitwise Processing-In-Memory: Evaluation

 \subsection{Methodology}

-\textbf{Simulation:} To evaluate our proposed methods, we developed a gem5 simulation~\cite{gem5} based on the system from~\cite{PIMDB}, having a memristive bulk-bitwise PIM, running in a full-system mode (running a Linux kernel), and including the gem5's ruby cache system.
+\textbf{Simulation:} To evaluate our proposed methods, we developed a gem5 simulation~\cite{gem5} based on the system from~\cite{PIMDB,PIMConsistency} and avilable at~\cite{simulation} , having an RRAM bulk-bitwise PIM, running in a full-system mode (running a Linux kernel), and including the gem5's ruby cache system.
 We take the coherency solution and scope consistency model from~\cite{PIMConsistency}.
 The system parameters are listed in Table~\ref{table:arch_details}.

 \textbf{Benchmark}: We ran the SSB benchmark~\cite{SSB} with a scale factor of ten ($SF=10$) to evaluate the performance of our proposed methods.
 SSB is an OLAP benchmark containing 13 queries, divided into four query groups.
 We adopt the compiling procedure from~\cite{PIMDB}.
 Using an offline in-house compiler, the SSB SQL queries are compiled into a C++ code, which is then compiled with gcc.
 The query execution divides the relation records into four equal groups (in page granularity), and each group is assigned to a single thread.
 For a GROUP-BY operation, the record sampling and estimation described in Section~\ref{sec:groupby} are done once and shared among the four threads.
 The sampling is performed over a single 2MB page, \textit{i.e.,} 32K records.